-Journalist, television news correspondent, news program moderator.
-Born on September 29, 1955, in New York, New York.
-Gwen Ifill is one of today's leading African-American television reporters.
+Journalist, television news correspondent, news program moderator Gwen Ifill was born on September 29, 1955, in New York, New York.
 The daughter of a minister, she had a strong religious upbringing.
 Ifill went to Simmons College in Boston where she majored in communications, and through an internship got her first hands-on experience as a journalist.

-After stints at such prestigious publications as the Washington Post and The New York Times, Gwen Ifill switched to television reporting by joining NBC News in 1994 as a congressional correspondent.
-Besides her work as on-air reporter, she appeared as a guest on several political programs, such as Meet the Press and Washington Week, a show that features a roundtable discussion on public affairs.
+After stints at such prestigious publications as The Washington Post and The New York Times, Ifill switched to television reporting when she joined NBC News in 1994 as a congressional correspondent.
+Besides her work as an on-air reporter, she appeared as a guest on several political programs, such as Meet the Press and Washington Week, a show that features a roundtable discussion on public affairs.

-A distinguished journalist with a long career, Gwen Ifill has received 15 honorary degrees.
-She is also a board member of several organizations, including Harvard University's Institute of Politics.
+As a distinguished journalist with a long career, Ifill received 15 honorary degrees.
+Her book The Breakthrough: Politics and Race in the Age of Obama was published in 2009.
+She was also a board member of several organizations, including Harvard University's Institute of Politics.

 Ifill died of cancer on November 14, 2016.
 She was 61.
 "Gwen was a standard bearer for courage, fairness and integrity in an industry going through seismic change," PBS NewsHour executive producer Sara Just said in a statement.
 "She was a mentor to so many across the industry and her professionalism was respected across the political spectrum.
 She was a journalist's journalist and set an example for all around her.
 So many people in the audience felt that they knew and adored her.
 She had a tremendous combination of warmth and authority.
 She was stopped on the street routinely by people who just wanted to give her a hug and considered her a friend after years of seeing her on TV.
 We will forever miss her terribly."